Python PEP-249 Conformity

 Conformance is a work in progress.
 This page reflects the current implementation status to provide transparent insight into Opteryx’s capabilities and development progress.

 Opteryx is not a full DBMS and therefore aims only for conformance with PEP-249 (Python Database API Specification v2.0) for the subset of features it supports—primarily those related to querying data.
+The opteryx.dbapi shim exposes the conventional DB-API surface on top of the existing Connection and Cursor classes while re-exporting the mandatory globals and exception hierarchy.

 Overview